Dear Friends and Visitors,

 Stegmaier is a Credentialed Manager with the International City/County Management Association and is a member of the American Society for Public Administration, among other professional affiliations.

-Mr. Stegmaier also serves on the boards of the Metro Richmond Convention Center, the Virginia Institute of Government, Leadership Metro Richmond, The First Tee Richmond and Chesterfield, Appomattox River Water Authority and South Central Wastewater Authority, and on the Capital Region Collaborative.
+Mr. Stegmaier also serves on the boards of the Metro Richmond Convention Center, the Virginia Institute of Government, United Way of Greater Richmond & Petersburg, The First Tee Richmond and Chesterfield, Appomattox River Water Authority and South Central Wastewater Authority, and on the Capital Region Collaborative.

 Stegmaier and his wife, Margot, have three children who attended Chesterfield County schools.